ManuGithubSteam/LinJarK/ProjectStructure.md

 For this just think what sould be done.
 For exampple: When i say 'Computer Wetterbericht' he should speak to me the local weather.

 So my bash script must be able to download a local weather forecast and extract some data like temperature and give them to MarryTTS for speaking.
 After this is done you can start on your activation sentences like: "Computer wie wird das Wetter heute" if you put them into the .ods sheet make sure not to double use some variables for different words.
-Then generate the Simon scenario and test your work!
+Then generate the Simon scenario and test your work.
+Be aware that you need to add the "shadow dict" for that to work.

+The shadow dictionary is in SPHINX format and can be found in your local .linjark install folder.
+It neds to be addred so simon knows what words are in the model.

 NOTE: When you make a Simon Scenario be sure to include a "Training" Section so the user can train the used sentences!
 Also note the naming sheme: [DE/VF/SPHINX] NAME